-15. Given the Neighbourhood Plan must contribute to the achievement of sustainable development to meet its basic conditions, and must win the support of the local community in due course, it is not surprising that there is a reasonably strong correlation between the two sets of objectives.
+10. Given the Neighbourhood Plan must contribute to the achievement of sustainable development to meet its basic conditions, and must win the support of the local community in due course, it is not surprising that there is a reasonably strong correlation between the objectives of the Plan and of the Appraisal.

-16. The assessment indicates that the preferred policies of the Pre Submission Plan have avoided leading to any significant, negative environment effects and will contribute, in overall terms, to achieving a sustainable pattern of growth and consolidation in the village.

-17. This is no mean feat, given the scale of development that the Plan provides for, which far exceeds the scales of housing growth in the village of the last few decades.
+11. The assessment indicates that the preferred policies of the Submission Plan have avoided leading to any significant negative environment effects and will contribute, in overall terms, to achieving a sustainable pattern of growth and consolidation in the village.
+This is no mean feat, given the scale of development that the Plan provides for, which far exceeds the scales of housing growth in the village of the last few decades.
 Crucially, the spatial strategy has found ways of infilling some of the edges of the village that retain its essential shape and character, without requiring incursions into the surrounding countryside.
 Its neutral effect in this regard contrasts with the negative effects of the reasonable alternative spatial options tested.

-18. Not all the policies will have neutral effects.
+12. Not all the policies will have neutral effects.
 Some will have positive effects, especially in terms of enabling the village to contribute to meeting local housing need and providing a mix of new homes to address housing issues in the village itself.
 Others will collectively ensure that the distinctive character of the village will remain unharmed and improved through the reuse of redundant horticultural land.
-On the other hand, the assessment identifies the potential for some marginal negative landscape effects of the proposals at Slade End.

-19. Having tested the alternative spatial strategies and the 'no policy' options, it does not seem likely that any will lead to a better sustainability outcome than the proposed policies.
+On the other hand, the assessment identifies the potential for some marginal negative landscape and biodiversity effects.
+But, having tested the alternative spatial options of Policy BCS1 and the other 'no policy' options, none will lead to a better sustainability outcome than the proposed policies.
 In some cases, notably in respect of heritage and landscape effects, the alternatives assess less well.